BCG Vaccine Description

-August 22, 2020 - The BMC is going to conduct a BCG vaccine trial among 250 seniors in India as per recommendations of the Indian Council of Medical Research.
+August 22, 2020 - The BMC will conduct a BCG vaccine trial among 250 seniors in India as per the Indian Council of Medical Research recommendations.

 August 17, 2020 - "It has been known for years that some vaccines can offer protection against diseases that they're not targeting against.
-Probably the best example is the BCG vaccine, which is used to try to prevent tuberculosis.
-It can prevent people from acquiring malaria," said Andrew Bradley, the Chair of the Mayo Clinic COVID Research Task Force.
-Bradley says the best theory is called immune training – that is your body, in preparing to defend itself from one disease, unintentionally protects it from another.
+The best example is the BCG vaccine, which is used to prevent tuberculosis.
+It can prevent people from acquiring malaria," said Andrew Bradley, the Mayo Clinic COVID Research Task Force Chair.
+Bradley says the best theory is called immune training – that is, your body, in preparing to defend itself from one disease, unintentionally protects it from another.

-August 11, 2020 - Our findings demonstrated the potential effectiveness of the booster BCG vaccine, specifically the booster in preventing Covid-19 infections in an elevated-risk healthcare population.
+August 11, 2020 - Our findings demonstrated the booster BCG vaccine's potential effectiveness, specifically the booster in preventing Covid-19 infections in an elevated-risk healthcare population.

-August 5, 2020 - A new analysis suggests that mandated BCG vaccination can be effective in the fight against COVID-19.
+August 5, 2020 - A new analysis suggests that mandated BCG vaccination can effectively fight against COVID-19.

 July 28, 2020 - This epidemiological study assessed the global linkage between BCG vaccination and COVID-19 mortality.
 Signals of BCG vaccination effect on COVID-19 mortality are influenced by social, economic, and demographic differences between countries.
 After mitigating multiple confounding factors, several significant associations between BCG vaccination and reduced COVID-19 deaths were 'observed.'
 In various European countries, BCG vaccination indicated that every 10% increase in the BCG index was associated with a 10.4% reduction in COVID-19 mortality.
 However, these results fail to confirm the null hypothesis of no association between BCG vaccination and COVID-19 mortality and suggest that BCG could have a protective effect.

-July 20, 2020 - ICMR is studying the efficacy of the BCG tuberculosis vaccine against COVID-19 among the elderly.
+July 20, 2020 - ICMR studies the BCG tuberculosis vaccine's efficacy against COVID-19 among the elderly.
 Approximately 1,500 healthy volunteers above 60 years of age will be administered one dose of 0.1ml BCG vaccine intradermally and followed up closely for a period of six months.